hiive/Zertz3D/data/docs/reference/zertz_rules.md

 -
 ```

-This represents:
 1. White on d4, remove d1
 2. Grey on e5, remove c3
 3. Black on f6, remove d2
-4. Capture from c2 to e4, capturing white at d3
+4. Capture from c2 to e4, capturing the white marble on d3
 5. Pass